AP/College Coursework

 • By taking a dual credit course from one college, students can see the colleges to which the course may transfer.

-College Course Meeting: Mrs. Chvatal offers a parent/student meeting to discuss the options available to any interested students each spring for earning college credit while at Bishop Neumann High School.
+College Course Meeting: Mrs. Svec offers a parent/student meeting to discuss the options available to any interested students each spring for earning college credit while at Bishop Neumann High School.
 The notes and presentation are linked below.